TheFoxForever/Stats-Golang/README.md

 	}

 ChatGPT 3.5:
-Pasted my entire program to add into context window for chat.
+I pasted my entire program to add into the context window for a chat.

 # Query 1:
-could I add another file and place the variables first second third and fourth in that file and just reference them in main?
+could I add another file and place the variables first, second, third, and fourth in that file and just reference them in the main?

 # ANSWER: